danielpowell4/ridge/README.md

 # Ridge

 Beyond few `VLOOKUP`s, a `SUM` and an `AVERAGE`, using excel becomes a hassle.

-It shouldn't make to be.
+Understanding a data's shape shouldn't be.

-In dreamworld, this project is to evolve into a series of boilerplate components that make time to insight adequately "easy".
+In dreamworld, this project is to evolve into a series of boilerplate components that make time to insight adequately "easy" or at least enjoyable.

 This project now exists inside a [NextJS](https://nextjs.org/) mindset.
 Pages go in pages.
 Components goes into components.